cm0s/iframe-plus-portlet/README.md

 =======
 Copyright (c) 2012 University of Geneva, Nicolas Forney (nicolas@eforney.com).
 This program is distributed under the terms of the GNU General Public License.
-IFrame+ portlet is distributed under the MIT license.

 Author
 ============